McDonald's legal cases: H.R. Pufnstuf / Mcdonaldland

 In 1973, Sid and Marty Krofft, the creators of H.R.
 Pufnstuf, successfully sued McDonald's in Sid & Marty Krofft Television Productions Inc. v.
 McDonald's Corp., arguing that the entire McDonaldland premise was essentially a ripoff of their television show.
 In specific, the Kroffts claimed that the character Mayor McCheese was a direct copy of their character, "H.R.
 Pufnstuf" (being a mayor himself).
 McDonald's initially was ordered to pay $50,000.

 The case was later remanded as to damages, and McDonald's was ordered to pay the Kroffts more than $1 million.

 McDonaldland itself, as it was depicted in the commercials, was a magical place where plants, foods, and inanimate objects were living, speaking characters.
 In addition to being the home to Ronald and the other core characters, McDonaldland boasted "Thick shake volcanoes", anthropomorphized "Apple pie trees", "The Hamburger Patch" (where McDonald's hamburgers grew out of the ground like plants), "Filet-O-Fish Lake", and many other fanciful features based around various McDonald's menu items.
 In the commercials, the various beings are played by puppets or costumed performers, very similar to the popular H.R.
 Pufnstuf program.

 McDonald's had originally hoped the Kroffts would agree to license its characters for commercial promotions.
 When they declined, McDonaldland was created, purposely based on the H.R.
 Pufnstuf show in an attempt to duplicate the appeal.

 After the lawsuit, the concept of the "magical place" was all but phased out of the commercials, as were many of the original characters.
-Those that remained would be Ronald, Grimace, The Hamburglar, and the Fry Kids.
+Those that remained would be Ronald, Grimace, Birdie, The Hamburglar, and the Fry Kids.